avijitliberty/cloud-native-wiki/content/cheatsheets/docker/architecture.md

 weight: 10
 ---

-What is Docker - Big Picture
+What is Docker - Big 📸

 <!--more-->
 ### Overview